The Creation of the Traveling Gingerbread

-The Creation of the Traveling Gingerbread

-    My fiancé, Mitch, and I have been traveling together over 6 years and so far

-    have explored 17 countries.
-Living and working full-time in Pittsburgh, PA, we

-    travel as much as our vacation days and finances allow.
-We cram each adventure

-    with activities, tours, and experiences to maximize our time.
-We always try to

-    visit to a local brewery and can’t walk by an Irish pub without stopping in for

-    a pint of Guinness.
+My husband, Mitch, and I have been traveling together over 6 years and so far have explored 17 countries.
+Living and working full-time in Pittsburgh, PA, we travel as much as our vacation days and finances allow.
+We cram each adventure with activities, tours, and experiences to maximize our time.
+We always try to visit to a local brewery and can’t walk by an Irish pub without stopping in for a pint of Guinness.

 I love running and have completed a full and many half marathons.
-I also

-    actively practice yoga and spin.
-After a day of managing the digital and

-    technology needs in a commercial real estate office, I spend many evenings

-    curled up on the couch with a cup of tea and a good book, researching our next
+I also actively practice yoga and recently started spinning.
+After a day of managing the digital and technology needs in a commercial real estate office, I spend many evenings curled up on the couch with a cup of tea and a good book, researching our next adventure, or crafting.

-    adventure, or crafting.
-I have happily covered our dining room, not just the

-    table, in wedding crafts.